TheeMichael/Bash-Colors-Python/README.md

 print(f"{GREEN_B}Example Text!{ENDC}")
 ```
 ## Built in Example
+The example can help you see what all your bash terminal colors can look like
+\
-To use the built in example run the file from the terminal
+To use the built in example:
 ```
-python3 ./bash_colors.py
+import bashcolors as bc
+bc.bash_colors_test()
 ```